Osares10/CSV-Data-Refinement/README.md

 # CSV-Data-Refinement
-Test script for refinement of weather data in CSV format
+Test scripts for refinement of weather data in CSV format